Afternoon BriefAI Search & Discovery

 This is the part most of the market still does not understand.

 Search used to be mostly about where you ranked.
+AI search is increasingly about where credit lands.
+Those are related, but they are not the same.

+A page can be discoverable and still uncited.
+A source can be cited and still barely influence the answer.
 A brand can have strong content and still lose because its evidence is not structured in a way the model can absorb cleanly.

 The companies that win this next phase will be the ones that treat citation eligibility as a strategic asset, not a reporting metric.
+That means:

 • original evidence instead of generic commentary